MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_01_Configuring_Windows_PowerShell_finding_and_running_commands.md

    Get-EventLog –LogName Security –Newest 10
    ```

+   > **Note:** In PowerShell 7, use `Get-WinEvent –LogName Security –MaxEvents 10` instead.
+The `Get-EventLog` cmdlet is only available in Windows PowerShell 5.1.

 ### Exercise 3 results

 After completing this exercise, you'll have demonstrated your ability to find and run Windows PowerShell commands that perform specific tasks.

 ## Exercise 4: Using About files

+### Exercise scenario 4

+In this exercise, you'll use help discovery techniques to find content in **About** files, and then use that content to answer questions about global Windows PowerShell functionality.

+Remember that you must use **Get-Help** and wildcard characters. **About** files aren't commands, **Get-Command** will not be useful in this exercise.

+The main task for this exercise is:

+- Locate and review **About** help files.

 ### Task 1: Locate and review About help files